Keyboard shortcuts

 Platforms

-Binaries are supplied for five platforms:
+Binaries are supplied for the following platforms:

 • x86_64-unknown-linux-gnu: AMD/Intel 64-bit processors (most desktops, laptops, servers)